bennorth/pyawssfn/implementation-notes.md

 keys converted into JSON sub-object access.
 E.g., the Python chained key lookup `foo['bar']['baz']` will be converted to the JSON expression `foo.bar.baz`.

+# State Machine Representation

+The concepts also have Python representations essentially equivalent to what will be written out as the JSON description of the state machine.
+Often this will be a dictionary, although lists and literals also occur.

+## `ChoiceCondition`

+Objects of (one of the two subclasses of) this class have a method `as_choice_rule_smr(next)` which returns a dictionary suitable for use as one element of the `Choices` list of a `Choice` state, or as a component of such an element.
+Top-level elements have a `Next` slot;
+lower-level elements do not.